themosis/documentation/configuration.md

 ### The plugin folder structure:

 - **/admin**: This folder is an extension of the classic `functions.php` file.
-You can add as many files as you want at the root. **Note:** The framework will load them in alphabetical order.
-As the name suggests, this is where you'll write your code in order to shape the WordPress administration and set your data: custom post types, metaboxes, custom fields, pages,...
+You can add as many files as you want at its root.
+As the name suggests, this is where you'll write your code in order to shape the WordPress administration and set your data: custom post types, metaboxes, custom fields, pages,... **Note:** The framework will load your files in alphabetical order.
+An `application.php` file is loaded by default.

 - **/config**: Contains the main configuration files: `application`, `constants`, `errors`, `images`, `models`.